A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-We now give a lemma that relates simplices to points in an \apd, discuss general position assumptions, and define a tool for reconstruction called \emph{filtration hyperplanes}.
+We now give a lemma that relates simplices to points in an \apd, discuss the general position assumption, and define a tool used in our proofs of faithfulness called \emph{filtration hyperplanes}.
+We prove the following lemma in \appendref{count}.

-\begin{restatable}[Simplex Count]{mylem}{simpcount} Let $\simComp$ be a simplicial complex.
-Let $k \in \Z$ and $c \in \R$.
+\begin{restatable}[Simplex Count]{lemma}{simpcount} Let $\simComp$ be a simplicial complex, $k \in \N$ and~$c \in \R$.
 Let~$f \colon \simComp \to \R$ be a monotonic function.
-Then, the~$i$-dimensional simplices of $\simComp$ are in one-to-one correspondence with the points in the following multiset: \linenomath
+Then, the~$k$-dimensional simplices of~$\simComp$ with a function value of $c$ are in one-to-one correspondence with the points in the following multiset: \linenomath